go-fair-us/apireference/README.md

 ```
 /id/dataset/{id}
 ```
-as a means to get a dataset.
+As a means to get a dataset.
 Note that there is nothing rigid about this approach.
 The URL path could vary, and you might be exposing URLs with various extensions or patterns used by your community already.

 So patterns like